abhishek1110111/Chatbot_for_restaurant/Readme.md

 - **Software engineering best practices (version control, branching, modular code)**

-## Directory structure
+Directory structure
 ===================
-Frontend: Contains frontend website code and images where integrated chatbot db\indian_eatery.sql: contains the dump of the database. you need to import this into your MySQL db by using MySQL workbench tool db\db_helper.py : Contains python code to handle database function
+- Frontend: Contains frontend website code and images where integrated chatbot
+- db\indian_eatery.sql: contains the dump of the database. you need to import this into your MySQL db by using MySQL workbench tool
+- db\db_helper.py : Contains python code to handle database function
-dialogflow_assets: this has training phrases etc. for our intents main.py : It main app file for fast API where dialogflow webhook api call handles requirement.txt: contain package requirement to run this project
+- dialogflow_training_assest: this has training phrases etc. for our intents
+- main.py : It main app file for fast API where dialogflow webhook api call handles
+- requirement.txt: contain package requirement to run this project

 Install these modules
 ======================